 fenghuo: from bloom to harvest

-Winner of John Gaitanakis Prize in Architecture
+Award: John Gaitanakis Prize in Architecture

 This thesis explores the cultural and social relationships between fire and architecture to in(form) emotionally shared communities and multisensory experiences.
 It examines and even re-evaluates fire as a (re)generative force to create new forms of ceremonies, rituals, remembrances and celebrations.